The current ice age

 re-glaciation would represent.

-It seems to me that these folk are mostly luddites, who see the issue
+It seems to me that many of these folk are luddites - who see the issue

 as a good excuse to place limits on industrialisation and growth.